 No. Distributors operate physical networks in specific areas.
 You can only get connected to the distributor that operates the network in your area.
 You can find out who your distributor is on the Australian Energy Regulator's website.

-Once your premises have been connected to our distribution network, you automatically enter into a contract with us.
-This contract sets out the terms and conditions of your energy supply, and terminates along with the successful disconnection of your supply.
-The detailed terms and conditions for the termination of the contract are set out explicitly in the contract.
+Once your premises have been connected to our distribution network, you automatically enter into a connection contract with us.
+This contracts sets out the terms and conditions relating to our delivery of energy to you, and your obligations to us (for example, providing us access to your meter).
+This connection contract terminates if your property is disconnected.
+The detailed terms and conditions for the termination of the contact are set out explicitly in the contract.

 For a list of current unplanned outages status, please view our outages page.
 For more information on how planned and unplanned interruptions are managed, please read our Electricity networks customer charter or Gas networks customer charter.

 If you wish to report an outage, please call our 24-hour Faults & Emergencies Line on 13 10 93 for electricity or 13 19 09 for gas.

 Your energy bill is calculated by your retailer.
 Please contact them for any assistance on this topic.
 Your retailer's contact details can be found on your bill.